albatrossflavour/puppet_os_patching/README.md

 ## Limitations

 This module is for PE2018+ with agents capable of running tasks.
-It is currently limited to the Red Hat operating system.
+It is currently limited to the Red Hat and Debian operating system.

 ## Development